 The aim of the course is to give advanced knowledge of logistics in purchasing and supply chain management with a global perspective.
 The focus is on the purchasing functions importance for the company result.

 You will be registered at UCF for EIN 4955, a technical elective for Industrial Engineering majors.
-The prerequisite for this course is EIN 4333.

 This course will satisfy 4 credits toward your summer requirement.